izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/box/add_liquidity.rst

-.. _box_mint:

-mint
+add liquidity
 ================================

-here, we provide a simple example for creating a new liquidity through box's mint(...) interface
+here, we provide a simple example for adding some liquidity to existing liquidity through box's interface

 1. some imports